earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 sjer_roads <- readOGR("data/week-04/california/madera-county-roads/tl_2013_06039_roads.shp")
 ```

-Then explore the data to determine whether we need to clean the data up.
+Then explore the data to determine whether you need to clean the data up.

 ```r